Cooperative Leadership Certification Program

 Step 4: Cohort Placement

 - This cohort model provides space for group learning of collaboration practices, acts as a sounding board, and facilitates crucial feedback for practicing your leadership skills.

 Step 5: The Course

 - Your cohort will spend 10 weeks to take your collaborative leadership to the next level.

 - The course will be delivered virtually and grounded in your real life challenges to maximize your benefits

 Click here to find out: How much does this life-changing leadership program cost?

-Level I is designed to be a 10 week intensive program with weekly sessions and critical feedback for your leadership.
-With everything included, the cost of the Level I Training to become a certified Facilitator is $2500.
+Level I is a 10 week intensive program with weekly sessions and critical feedback for your leadership.
+The cost of the Level I Training to become a certified Facilitator is $2500.
 This includes all learning materials, the 10 sessions, coordination, individualized feedback, and the training itself.
 Monthly payment plans are available.